adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-02-12-slotting-into-preact.md

 ### The solution(s)

-There are a number of ways to stop this occurring.
+There are a number of ways to mitigate the impact this has, first:

 #### Move the slot

-First if you have control over the web component then to try and have slots in the root of the components template.
-If the content does not need moving then the component and Preact will match in terms of structure.
+If you have control over the web component then to try and have slots in the root of the components template.
+If the content does not need moving then the component's output and Preact's VDOM will match in terms of structure.

-This is not always possible, your design system button will want to use an actual button under the hood to take advantage of the existing work.
+This is not always possible, for example your design system button will want to use an actual button under the hood to take advantage of it's semantic meaning.

 #### Targeted updates